adrianparker/adrianparker.github.io/content/posts/Cognitive-Reframing.md

 Elsa had died.

 We were out of the country for a few weeks.
 I missed the funeral, if there was one.
-Won't hear from Murphy.
-No where to send her Christmas card.
-Elsa is now just a memory.
-A pleasant one, and one that reminds me of the enduring power of showing up, and relentless positivity.
+No more Christmas cards.
+Elsa is now just a pleasant memory, one that reminds me of the power of showing up, and unbridled positivity.
 That's another blog post though.
 This one is about what happened next.

 Before I get to that, though, I want to introduce just a little bit of psychology.